 In our first two posts, we considered ways Shawn could have protected herself.
 For example, she could have signed a prenuptial agreement guaranteeing her certain property on Larry’s death.
 Alternatively, if she lived in Ohio, she could have made a claim for an elective share of his estate even if she was cut out of the will.

-In this third post, we consider another option: Shawn could challenge the will’s validity in probate court.
+In this third post, we consider another option: Shawn could challenge the will’s validity in probate court, called contesting a will.
 Every state has certain requirements that a will must satisfy, and any defect can render it invalid.
 This would mean Shawn could then inherit under the terms of a previous will or under the state’s intestacy laws.

 What Are the Requirements for a Will?

 Each state sets its own.
-Ohio has several laws that lay out our requirements, which you can find at Ohio Revised Code §§ 2107.02-2107.15:
+Ohio has several laws that layout our requirements, which you can find in Ohio Revised Code §§ 2107.02-2107.15:

-- The testator (person creating the will) must be at least 18
+- The testator (the person creating the will) must be at least 18

-- The testator must have had capacity and not been unduly influenced
+- The testator must have had the capacity and not been unduly influenced

 - The will must be in writing and signed by the testator

 - Two people must witness the testator sign and sign in the testator’s presence

 - The two witnesses must be at least 18 years old